kenyasullivan/UdaciCards/README.md

-# UdaciCards: A React Native Mobile Flashcards App
+# UdaciCards: Mobile Flashcards App

 UdaciCards is a mobile flashcard app for IOS and Android, developed using React Native and Redux.
 This application is  the the third project for [Udacity's](httpd://www.udacity.com) [React Developer Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).